How To Make Sure You Always Have Dry Firewood

 I sold out of dry wood early in the summer last year, so I didn’t have dry wood available for those who usually buy it before winter.
 I just didn’t cut as much wood early in the year to dry last year, since I had other business to tend to.
 This is the nature of the firewood business.
 Supplies of dry wood will not always be reliable.

 In order to bring you dry wood, a wood cutter will have to cut large amounts of wood months ahead of time, and then wait for it to dry before it can be sold, and before they can make a dime on it.
-Most cutters are more interested in paying the bills now and aren’t going to cut and split that much wood knowing they won’t be paid for many months.
+Most cutters are more interested in paying the bills now and aren’t going to cut and split that much wood knowing they won’t be paid for many months or a year later.
 And huge piles of wood in a wood yard don’t dry nearly as fast as a small amount stacked at your home will.
 It is hard to get good air circulation in a big pile of wood to dry it.

-Leave a Comment
+Leave a Reply